hiteshcmonga/CrossroadTrafficMonitor/README.md

 ```cpp
 g++ --version
 ```
-- Msys: If missing, install MinGW-w64 or MSYS2 (optinal)
+- Msys: If missing, install MinGW-w64 or MSYS2 (optional)
 - Boost Library: Install Boost library from the [official site](https://www.boost.org/).
 Extract it and note the directory path.

 ### Building the project - Manual compilation